Health & Safety

 • The diaper pail is full: depending on your particular model this can be when it contains anything from 10 to 200+ diapers.

-• It begins to smell: diaper pails are very good at containing odors, but they are not 100% effective, so over time the pail will begin to smell and will need emptying.
+• It begins to smell: diaper pails are very good at containing odors, but they are not 100% effective, so over time it will begin to smell and will need emptying.

 • When garbage day comes around

-A diaper pail is not something you absolutely need, which means unlike a crib or high chair, the decision to use a diaper pail will come down to personal preference.
+A diaper pail is not something you absolutely need, which means unlike a crib or high chair, the decision to use one will come down to personal preference.

 However, for parents that have the ability to dispose of their baby’s diapers immediately, buying or using a diaper pail or diaper genie may not be worth it.

-So let’s take a look at the pros, cons and alternatives to diaper pails (or nappy bins as they’re called in some countries) in more detail.
+So let’s take a look at the pros, cons and alternatives to nappy bins (as they’re called in some countries) in more detail.

 Pros Of Diaper Pails